mellowsea/DebianSetUpCommandList/executeThis.md

 `nvm install lts`

-make bash easier in fish
+## make bash easier in fish

 `fisher install edc/bass`

+## configure fish to look like a 10x hackzer

+`fish_config browse`

+open in browser

+quit in terminal for some inexplicable reason

+Edit and close browser

+Enter in terminal

+## More FISH

+`sudo apt install exa`

+`fisher install jethrokuan/z`